MiedzinskiBuck/ftp_layer/README.md

 Then, we need to uncomment the line with **HashedControlPassword 16:5D24B24133137E1660FABCFB6F4662FAABACA785A56CD02E91AA0BADB2** and change the hash with the newly generated one.

+The final configuration that needs to be done is in the **Python Script** itself.
+You just need to change the password of the **controller.autenticate(password=[password])** with the one you created in the previous step.

 Thats pretty much it!
 Now you should be able to use the tool.

 ## Usage